zzzprojects/learn-orm/tutorials/entity-framework-core-advanced-topics/relationships.md

  - One-to-One
  - Many-to-Many

 By default, a relationship will be created when there is a navigation property discovered on a type.
-A property is considered a navigation property if the type it points to can not be mapped as a scalar type by the current database provider.
+A property is considered a navigation property if the type it points to cannot be mapped as a scalar type by the current database provider.

 ## One-to-Many Relationship